madmachineio/docs/docs/tutorials/general/getting-started/read-digital-input.md

 ## Reference

-[DigitalIn](https://swiftioapi.madmachine.io/Classes/DigitalIn.html) - set whether the pin output a high or low voltage.
+[DigitalIn](https://swiftioapi.madmachine.io/Classes/DigitalIn.html) - read the input value from a digital pin.

 - `init(_:mode:)` - initialize the digital input pin.
 The first parameter needs the id.
 You can refer to the corresponding `Id` enumeration.
 The parameter mode already has a default value.